Models

 OPEN SOURCE MODELS: There are now open source models that are just as good as the best proprietary frontier models, and even better in some specialized areas.
 You can download most of these models from GithubAzure (Microsoft) or HuggingFace.
 You can then fine-tune and run them on your laptop, which deals with most privacy issues but also transfers the security risk to you.

 REGIONAL and CULTURALLY-SPECIFIC MODELS: Since people and cultures think differently, we are starting to see LLMs that are trained on culturally specific data sets.
+Here is an MIT paper on the problems and the process of creating cultural and regional LLMs.
 Note that if you want a culturally specific answer, you can and should still try this with the frontier models (try asking Claude to response as a Black professor and compare the response to Latimer).

-REASONING MODELS: The next big thing are models that process through problems before answering.
+REASONING MODELS: In 2025 models started to process through problems before answering.
 They do NOT actually reason (although it appears that way) but they have internal instructions that break problems down into steps which (especially when combined with web searching) improves accuracy and allows much more complicated problem solving.
 You need to use them a little differently (more here): give it something hard to do and note (or ask) how it describes its reasoning.
 Look at this example.
-The progress here has been rapid and substantial (read this report about the new o3 from Dec 2024), but in mid-January 2025 they were mostly behind paywalls.
-Many of the free versions now also include a button that activates this feature.
+The progress here has been rapid and substantial (read this report about the new o3 from Dec 2024).
+Most of the above models now have free reasoning (but with different names so look for buttons: Kimi calls this “researcher.”)

 EpochAI is an important independent organization that is keeping track of these models, how they compare and where we might be going.
 They maintain a great dashboardcomparing capabilities of the best models (against their own benchmarks) and also this larger data set of virtual all models.
 They produce excellent reports about trends including a recent prediction that AI will continue to improve rapidly.